flochaz/cdk-deployer/README.md

 - [ ] Add integ test for custom buildspec
 - [ ] add CLI option for auto publish of s3 source
 - [ ] add CLI option for parameters

+## Credits

+This package is largely inspired by @pahud work (https://github.com/pahud/lambda-url-demo)